stijn-dejongh/lovecraft_public_domain/raw_converts/hwb.md

 speculation.
 And on the far side rose the stairs of a metal dais, encrusted with jewels, and piled high with precious objects; the hoard of the wizard-beast.

-  At sight of this unattainable wealth, Yalden&rsquo;s fervour well-nigh overcame him; and chaffing at his futility, he searched the sea of flame for some way of crossing.
+  At sight of this unattainable wealth, Yalden's fervour well-nigh overcame him; and chaffing at his futility, he searched the sea of flame for some way of crossing.
 This, he soon perceived, was not readily to be found; for in all that glowing crypt there was only a slight crescent of flooring near the entrance which a mortal man might hope to walk on.
 Desperation,